WynterJones/wynter-code/IDEAS.md

 ---

+## Completed

+*Features that have been implemented.*

+### Enhanced Project Tabs ✓
+- Custom icon picker from Lucide library (120+ icons with search)
+- Compact tab mode toggle in Settings > General
+- Dim inactive projects toggle in Settings > General
+- Right-click context menu for icon and color selection
+- Drag to reorder tabs using @dnd-kit
+- Project icon and color persist across sessions

+---

 ## Project Tab Bar

 *Improvements to the project tabs at the top of the app.*

-### Enhanced Project Tabs
-**Priority:** High

-Better project tab customization:
-- Pick custom icon from Lucide library for each project
-- Smaller, more compact tab design
-- Option to gray out inactive projects (keep visible but dimmed)
-- Right-click to change icon or color
-- Drag to reorder tabs

 ---